 Place the bag in a water bath with a thermal circulator at 54˚C for 1–2 hours for rare.
 For other levels on doneness, try 58˚C for medium.
 Well done has no place here.

-Heat 50g of butter in a griddle pan until it just starts to brown.
+Heat 50g of butter in a griddle pan until it just starts to brown – this needs to be really hot.

 Sear the steaks quickly on both sides – it is usually less than a minute on each side.
 If you cook for too long, you will start to cook the centre of the steak.